New Start-Up/Existing Business Loans With Centrelink benefits

 Yes

-Centrelink does not directly offer any business loans, but as a Centrelink customer, you can get different private business loans.
+Centrelink does not directly offer business loans, but as a Centrelink customer, you may be eligible for various private business loans.

 • Self-Employment Assistance (SEA) Program